MScillitani/C867-class-roster/README.md

 'Scripting and Programming Applications'

 ## Output
-If you were to run this program, this is the output you would see:
+If you were to run this program, this would be the output:

 ![C867 output in console](C867_result.jpg)